TnTech-ECE/F25_Team4_SmartGolfVisor/Reports/Completed_Conceptual_Design.md

 ##### *Tracking Sensor*
 The tracking sensor shall be an Inertial Measurement Unit (IMU) responsible for measuring the visor’s acceleration, angular velocity, and orientation.
 The IMU collects three-axis data from its onboard accelerometer, gyroscope, and magnetometer, corresponding to motion along the x, y, and z axes.
 The sensor’s data is read using an SPI interface by a function called SPIReadWord(x) that retrieves 16-bit values from the IMU’s data registers.
 This enables accurate tracking of the visor’s position and ensures that the HUD graphics remain properly aligned with the user’s field of view during movement.
 The IMU shall receive a regulated 3.3 V DC input power signal from the power subsystem and shall transmit motion and orientation data to the ESP32 microcontroller via an SPI serial communication interface.

-Possible IMU options include the Adafruit ICM-20948 9DoF, Seeed Grove 9DoF IMU, and DFRobot 10DOF Module, each offering accelerometer, gyroscope, and magnetometer sensors totaling nine degrees of freedom.
+Possible IMU options include the Adafruit ICM-20948 9DoF [23], Seeed Grove 9DoF IMU [24], and DFRobot 10DOF Module [25], each offering accelerometer, gyroscope, and magnetometer sensors totaling nine degrees of freedom.

 ##### *Display*
 The display shall provide the projection of the HUD graphic interface.
 It shall maintain high clarity and fast response to minimize disorientation or lag between real-world motion and virtual graphics.
 To ensure this, the display shall have a minimum resolution of 1080p and a minimum refresh rate of 60 frames per second (fps).The display shall communicate with the microcontroller via a MIPI-DSI input serial communcation interface.

 The HUD shall utilize a micro-OLED display, known for its fast response time, high pixel resolution, and strong contrast ratio—ideal for augmented reality applications.
 There are two possibile methods for implementing this display: using a transparent display which is a physical screen that allows light to pass through it or using an optical combiner that blends virtual images onto the real world view by reflecting a projected image onto a transparent lens.
 While transparent displays can support augmented reality, they are typically used for larger-scale applications such as heads-up windshields or public information displays.
 Optical combiners, on the other hand, are optimized for compact, near-eye systems such as smart glasses.
 For this application, a display setup utilizing an optical combiner is the most suitable approach.
 Potential display options compatible with an optical combiner include:

-* 0.39″ Micro-OLED Display (1920 × 1080, MIPI, I2C)
+* 0.39″ Micro-OLED Display (1920 × 1080, MIPI, I2C) [26]
-* 0.49″ Micro OLEDoS Display (1920 × 1080, 1800 nits, 90 Hz, MIPI)
+* 0.49″ Micro OLEDoS Display (1920 × 1080, 1800 nits, 90 Hz, MIPI) [27]

 Both displays require a 1.8 V DC input to power the VDDI I/O supply but differ in their main input voltage requirements.
 The 0.39″ Micro-OLED Display requires a 5 V DC input to power its internal analog circuitry, which generates the necessary voltages for the OLED panel.
 In contrast, the 0.49″ Micro OLEDoS Display does not integrate analog power circuitry internally.
 Therefore, it requires an external 5.3–5.5 V DC input to power AVDD (the positive supply voltage) and a -4 to -5.5 V DC input to power AVEE.
 These voltages shall be supplied by the power subsystem.